 A good example of such issues are physical dependencies, such as alcoholism or drug addiction.

-Munger advises to stay away from any opportunity to slip into an addiction, since the psychological effects are most damaging.
+Munger advises staying away from any opportunity to slip into an addiction since the psychological effects are most damaging.
 The reality distortion that happens in the minds of drug addicts leads them to believe that they have remained in a respectable condition and with reasonable prospects even as their condition keeps deteriorating.

 Rationalizing Our Choices

 A less severe case of distortion, but no less foolish, is our tendency to rationalize the choices we have made.

 Most of us have a positive concept of ourselves and we believe ourselves to be competent, moral and smart.